-- Quiet room: there will be a designated Quiet Room where you can go to relax and 'chill out' if things are getting too much.
-No interaction or unnecessary noise is permitted in the Quiet Room and there will be some quiet sensory equipment in this room to help you relax. - Chapel: there is a chapel in the grounds and participants are welcome to join the resident community for prayer at specified times, or to use the chapel for private prayer or a quiet space whenever it is not in use.
-An informal music group may take place in the chapel at designated times. - Sensory room: there will be a room which contains some sensory equipment Autscape has purchased.
+- Quiet room: There will be a designated quiet room near the main presentation room where you can go to relax and 'chill out' if things are getting too much.
+No interaction or unnecessary noise is permitted in the quiet room and there will be some quiet sensory equipment in this room to help you relax. - Sensory room: There will be a room which contains some sensory equipment Autscape has purchased and some equipment that is on loan to us.
 Please treat the equipment with respect.
 We do not expect the sensory room to always be a quiet escape, but it is likely to have designated times for silence and noisy activity.